Sagelt/beyond/text/thief/thief.md

 ### Parley

-When you have leverage on a GM Character and push them to do what you want, roll+1.
+When you have leverage on an NPC and push them to do what you want, roll+1.
 On a 10+, they do what you ask if you first promise what they ask of you.
 On a 7–9, they will do what you ask, but need some concrete assurance of your promise, right now.